sindregjone/TempAndHumSens/README.md

 - `http_client.c`: Source file for managing HTTP client operations.
 - `SHTC3.c`: Source file for interfacing with the SHTC3 sensor, which measures temperature and humidity.
 - `wifi_client.c`: Source file for managing Wi-Fi client operations.

+## Usage
+Once the project is flashed to the ESP32, it will start running automatically.
+For changing variables as the server URL, the wakeupTime, the time it is in bluetooth mode, battery level update time or any GPIO ports, you must use the `definitions.h`file